simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        Sysarb's vision is to help its customers achieve workplace equality.
-I was product and technology advisor and part of the management team.
+        Advised on product and technology strategy as part of the management team, supporting Sysarb’s vision of achieving workplace equality for its customers.
       </p>
       <p>
-        Environment: AWS, Azure, .NET
+        Tech stack: AWS, Azure, .NET
       </p>
     </div>
   </div>